 Variations in terminology indicate a range of complex, subject-specific aspects of geography teaching and learning.
 Such variation and complexity concern spatial issues and how to understand and categorize geographical information in terms of: geographical thinking, spatial thinking and relational thinking.
 Peter Jackson (2006) compares this perspective to the general notion of geography as a subject that deals with knowledge of the world learned by heart, a sort of Trivial Pursuit knowledge.
 According to Jackson, geographical thinking offers a unique and powerful way to study the world from different perspectives, for example local and global, and an opportunity to understand complex problems.
-Brooks (2018) argues for the usage of geographical concepts for the purpose of developing the ability to engage in geographical thinking.
+Brooks (2018) argues for the usage of geographical thinking.
 The way we understand geographical concepts affects our understanding of geographical phenomena.
 In addition, the ability to reason about spatial distributions and patterns, spatial interactivity and spatial relations is considered as spatial thinking in a geographical context, sometimes defined as geospatial thinking (Favier & van der Schee 2014).